dili91/rate-limiting/rate-limiter-rs/README.md

 ## Implementation details

-Unlike traditional token bucket rate limiters, this implementation does not refill the bucket at a fixed interval rate, but it creates a bucket on the very first request belonging to the same ip address, or a custom origin identifier, with a configured expiry time.
+Unlike traditional token bucket rate limiters, this implementation does not refill the bucket at a predefined interval rate, but it creates a bucket on the very first request belonging to the same ip address, or a custom origin identifier, with a configured expiry time.